 Pumpkin season in the northern hemisphere goes from September to November.
-The season in Australia, Argentina, and the southern hemisphere, in general, goes from March to June.
+The season in Australia, Argentina, and the southern hemisphere generally goes from March to June.

-Pumpkin is highly versatile, so feel free to eat it however you wish, whether raw, dried, cooked, or in a variety of different dishes.
-Pumpkin is loaded with fiber and beta carotene, which can help improve your vision when eaten regularly!
+Pumpkin is highly versatile, so feel free to eat it however you wish, whether raw, dried, cooked, or in various dishes.
+Pumpkin is loaded with fiber and beta-carotene, which can help improve your vision when eaten regularly!

-It's best to drink pumpkin juice throughout the winter months because it will give you an extra boost of Vitamin A that can be difficult to find elsewhere during this time.
+It's best to drink pumpkin juice throughout the winter months because it will give you an extra boost of Vitamin A, which can be challenging to find elsewhere during this time.

 We like using it for baking delicious treats such as pies and bread.
 Enjoy making these recipes yourself if you're looking for something new!